coderefinery/manuals/instructor-intro.md

-## As an instructor
+## The instructor experience

 Most of our workshops are very collaborative arrangements: you are rarely alone.
 This is one way of looking at it:

-* Look at and revise the workshops before they teach, making small, incremental improvements.
-But, you don't have to (and in some sense, it's good if they stabilize some more).

-* Especially go over the examples when preparing.
+* Divide up the lessons.
+There is a primary (overall makes sure it happens) and secondary (equally active, but not with "ultimate responsibility") assigned to each lesson.
+We try to have at least one person experienced with the lesson.

 * Have a chat with someone else (probably another instructor or expert helper) before teaching.
 We encourage this for everyone, even experienced instructors, to better transfer knowledge among each other and stay up to date with the latest developments.

-* Teach independently or co-teach.
-Ideally, co-teach the first time(s).
-Really, we'd like to get to the point where we *always* co-teach.
-Co-teaching doesn't mean different people take different lessons, but two people teach all parts of the same lesson by turning it into a discussion between the two instructors.
-TODO: produce information on this.

-### in the main session
+* Install the CodeRefinery software environment (so you can test the same way as learners).

+* Go over the lesson: read everything, and do all the examples.
+  Hopefully, this is relatively fast (remember, learners at at least 5x slower than you, so you can't teach that much).

+* Most importantly, update any examples that don't work with the CodeRefinery environment.
+Common problems include: Github or software changing something.

+* Make anyy other changes that are needed.
+See the hints in the lesson development section, but in general want minimal changes: most things exist for a reason.
+It's a big try to try add in more stuff that is missing: there is hardly time for everything in there already, stuff is usually left out for a reason.

+* It usually helps to do one full run-through with your co-instructor.
+  (In fact, if you do one run-through, that's usually all you need!)

+* Do a livestream practice session, if this is new to you.

+* Teach together!
+It won't be perfect, but that will help to keep the attention and make it seem like a "thing".
+Adapt as needed - we are around.

+### Main vs breakout sessions

 As an instructor, when preparing your lesson you first need to decide how to balance between the main room and breakout sessions.

 - **Clearly say when a learner watches, when they type along, when they should work on something independently as an exercise.**
-- CodeRefinery is traditionally a hands-on workshop, so breakout-room sessions should be a large part of the workshop.
+- CodeRefinery is traditionally a hands-on workshop, so exercise sessions should be a large part of the workshop.
+Usually, it's good to try to minimize talking and let people get to the exercise sessions as soon as possible.
+The written material should support this.
 - We usually keep the main room mostly for general discussions.
 Small exercises or polls can also be done in the main room, for all hands-on exercises we divide the learners into breakout-rooms each with one team leader.
-- To give you an idea about how the work in the breakout rooms is going, monitor the hackmd closely and if time allows try to visit a few breakout rooms to see how it is going and if needed adjust the timing.
+- To give you an idea about how the work in the exercise sessions is going, monitor the Notes closely and if time allows try to visit a few breakout rooms to see how it is going and if needed adjust the timing.

 ### Preparing for the breakouts (in the main room)

-**As an instructor, you need to clearly define what the tasks of each breakout session is (even if it is just "explore and discuss").**
+**As an instructor, you need to clearly define what the tasks of each exercise session is (even if it is just "explore and discuss").**
 Online courses need more **"meta talk"** about how you expect things to go, since it's not as easy to read the room or fill in expectations later (distractions, hard to communicate to breakout rooms after